Photo: John D Sirlin/Shutterstock

 Lake Havasu State Park is all about beaching, as you can probably guess from the name.
 Lake Havasu is a large reservoir created by the Parker Dam on the Colorado River, and it provides plenty of water-based activities.
 The lake’s clear blue waters are perfect for swimming, boating, jet skiing, and fishing.
 Anglers can cast their lines in search of a variety of fish species, including bass, catfish, and sunfish.
 You can also rent boats and jet skis from the park’s provider, Wet Monkey Watersports Rentals, which operates year-round.

 Lake Havasu State Park has both cabins, RV, and tent camping sites.
-One of the best things about the tent camping sites are that you can reserve a lakefront site for only an extra $5.
+One of the best thing about the tent camping sites is that you can reserve a lakefront site for only $5 extra.
 This is one of the more popular parks in Arizona, so it’s best to make your reservations in advance if possible for both camping and cabins.

 The park hosts various events and programs throughout the year, including guided hikes, astronomy programs, and educational presentations, providing visitors with opportunities to learn about the local ecology and history.